- by Daniel

 So during trigger point massage much more communication is needed.

 With the therapist needing to know how intense the pain at that particular trigger-point is and if it is releasing at all.

 So like deep-tissue massage this can also be a painful process at times.

-However the benefits are:
+However the main benefits are:

 Shiatsu massage originated from Japan and uses finger pressure to work on various acupressure points around the head and body.

-It is thought that these acupressure points are responsible for the flow of energy
+The idea is that these acupressure points are responsible for the flow of energy